heyitsbcs/nesminigame/README.md

 ## building
 First, you need to make the minigame.
-Go into the samples directory, pick a sample (currently there's only csamp), and in that directory, run make.bat
+Go into the samples directory, pick a sample, and in that directory, run make.bat

 Then, build the wrapper by running build_rom.bat in the root of the project.